 Trends in Virtual Hiring and Onboarding

 It’s hard to believe that just a few short weeks ago, the idea of using video to conduct a first or second interview was something of a novelty.
-Most of our New York, New Jersey, and Connecticut-based clients preferred the standard practice of an initial phone screen, followed by a series of in-person interviews.
+Most of our New York, New Jersey, and Connecticut-based clients preferred the standard practice of an initial phone screen.
+A series of in-person interviews then followed.
 The recent health crisis has changed all that.
 Today more and more of our clients are not only doing initial interviews via video, they’ve also started to virtually hire and onboard new employees and consultants as well.

 I recently sat with Larry Hemley of S.J.Hemley Marketing to discuss trends in Virtual Hiring and Onboarding for his StaffingREEL podcast, dedicated to all things staffing.
 That same week, the Wall Street Journal published a similar article, “It’s Not Just Working Remotely; Hiring and Onboarding Go Virtual, Too” which happened to feature a Benchmark IT candidate!
 Clearly, this topic is highly relevant to the times.
 Please read on to discover more about the benefits and realities of virtual hiring and onboarding.

 Replacing in-person interviews with video interviews has posed a challenge for both candidates and hiring managers alike.
 It’s a new way of hiring that requires some adjustments.
-Not only do you have to make sure your technology is working, but it’s also crucial to be confident with the medium and take the appropriate steps to present yourself and the company as though it’s taking place face-to-face.
+It’s important to make sure your technology is working.
+In addition, it’s also crucial to be confident with the medium.
+Take the appropriate steps to present yourself and the company as though it’s taking place face-to-face.

 Most of our clients typically conduct an initial phone screen, followed by an on-site interview.
 These days, we’re advising clients to skip the phone screen and move directly to video.
-The best practice is to jump into the video interview as soon as possible and set expectations that it may only last 10-15 minutes.
-This moves the process forward and enables both parties to get an immediate sense if there’s a fit in terms of both hard and soft skills.
+The best practice is to jump into the video interview as soon as possible.
+Be sure to set expectations that it may only last 10-15 minutes.
+This moves the process forward.
+Both parties can get an immediate sense if there’s a fit in terms of both hard and soft skills.
 If all goes well, you can schedule a follow-up video call and include additional team members.

 Contrary to the burgeoning unemployment numbers, there is still a massive shortage of skilled technology talent.
-Our clients who have followed this path have been able to successfully speed up their hiring process without losing the quality they expect.
+Our clients who have followed this path have been able to successfully speed up their hiring process.
+And without losing the quality they expect.

 The onboarding process may have shifted from in-person to virtual, but the goal remains the same: make sure the new employee or consultant feels welcome and excited to be part of the team.
 There are many creative ways a hiring manager or company can create a positive virtual onboarding experience.
 For example, some clients send flowers, a swag bag, or both to a candidate their first day on assignment.
 Others send a lunch gift card and schedule a video lunch meeting with the whole team on the first day.
 The list is endless if you apply some creativity to it.

-It’s essential to put planning and forethought into a virtual onboarding schedule, so your new staffer has a clear and structured plan.
+It’s essential to put planning and forethought into a virtual onboarding schedule.
+This will provide your new staffer with a clear and structured plan.
 Include a combination of one-on-one and group video meetings with team members and other internal stakeholders.
 It’s also a good idea to send a list of links (or hard copies) of relevant materials to review independently.
 Be sure to take the time to map out, distribute, and discuss the training schedule with everyone involved.
 It’s also essential to prepare for contingencies.
 Make sure there are other relevant and instructive tasks they can work on in the event a video-call gets pushed back or rescheduled.

 Perhaps the most critical issue for a seamless virtual onboarding experience is to ensure your new employee has all the necessary technical equipment, credentials, and instructions for your workflow systems and platforms.
 Computers and credentials should be sent separately for security reasons and can be easily set up with the help of your IT department.
 We recently had a candidate start her assignment remotely, and when she received her computer, we made sure she was able to access everything she needed.
 This is where an internal or external recruitment resource can partner with its clients and candidates to ensure everyone has what they need to succeed in their remote workplace.